-- 1. Warning Explosion/fire hazard. - 2.
-Keep away from fire, sparks, and pilot lights when refueling or storing machine and fuel. - 3.
-Smoking is prohibited. - 3.
+- 1. Warning Explosion/fire hazard. - Keep away from fire, sparks, and pilot lights when refueling or storing machine and fuel. - 3.
+Smoking is prohibited. - 4.
 Use unleaded gasoline only with an ethanol content of 10 percent or less.

+Cutting/entanglement hazard

-1. Cutting/entanglement hazard -Stay away from moving parts.
+Stay away from moving parts.

 - 1. Warning Read operator's manual. - 2.
-Rollover hazard Roll bar must be in the raised and locked position when operating on slopes. - 3.
-Always wear a seat belt when operating with the roll bar in the upright position.
+Rollover hazard Roll bar must be in the raised and locked position when operating on slopes. - Always wear a seat belt when operating with the roll bar in the upright position.
 Do not wear a seat belt when operating with the roll bar in the lowered position.

-- 1. Operators must receive training prior to operating the machine. - 2.
-Do not operate with shields or guards removed. - 3.
+- 1. Read the operator's manual. - 2.
+Operators must receive training prior to operating the machine. - 3.
 Wear personal protective gear, such as safety glasses, closed toe shoes or boots, and ear protection. - 4.
+Stay away from moving parts. - 5.
+Keep all guards and shields in place. - WARNING: Hydraulic fluid is under high pressure and can penetrate skin, causing injury.
+Keep hands, face, and body away from pinholes or nozzles that eject hydraulic fluid under high pressure. - 7.
+Do not operate while under the influence of drugs or alcohol.

-Do not operate while under the influence of drugs or alcohol. - 5.
-Do not carry passengers.
-Stop the machine if someone enters the area. - 6.
-WARNING: Stay away from the edge of drop-offs, ditches, and embankments.
+- 8. Do not carry passengers.
+Stop the machine if someone enters the area. - WARNING: Stay away from the edge of drop-offs, ditches, and embankments.
 The machine could roll over if a wheel drops over the edge or if the edge caves in. - WARNING: Read slope operation instructions.
 Use low range when operating on slopes.
-Keep the roll bar in the raised and locked position and the seat belt securely fastened. - 8.
-Only lower the roll bar if there is low overhead clearance.
-DO NOT wear a seat belt when operating with the roll bar in the lowered position.
-As soon as there is clearance, raise the roll bar to the upright position and lock it in place.
-ALWAYS wear a seat belt when operating with the roll bar in the raised position. - 9.
-WARNING: Hydraulic fluid is under high pressure and can penetrate skin, causing injury.
-Keep hands, face, and body away from pinholes or nozzles that eject hydraulic fluid under high pressure. - 10.
+Keep the roll bar in the raised and locked position and the seat belt securely fastened. - 11.
 When towing or pushing the power unit, the transaxles must be disengaged by moving the high/low range shift handle to the neutral position or damage to the hydraulic system will result.